Skip to main content

 The Library building in front of the Meadows (top left) and George Square to the right.

-The University of Edinburgh was founded by Royal Charter in 1582 and is classed as one of Scotland’s four ancient universities with St Andrews (founded 1413), Glasgow (founded 1451) and Aberdeen (founded 1495).
-Today there are 35,000 students.
-Twentieth-century redevelopment (seen in the above image) was discussed in 1947, when the institution started a programme of expansion with a specific focus to reintegrate departments.
+The University of Edinburgh was founded by Royal Charter in 1582 and is classed as one of Scotland’s four ancient universities with St Andrews (1413), Glasgow (1451) and Aberdeen (1495).
+Today, there are 35,000 students.
+Twentieth-century redevelopment was discussed in 1947, when the institution started a programme of expansion with a specific focus to reintegrate departments.
 South of the Meadows, the planned area included George Square at the core.
-In 1954, the University offered Spence the role of Planning Consultant; a consultancy role that was his first in higher education and much before his work with the Plateglass University of Sussex.
-His main responsibility was to create and develop an architectural plan which allowed institutional growth across 50 years.
-For his scheme to work, everything except the houses on the west side had to be demolished.
-These became exempt from demolition as Spence saw these as the most interesting and could house the smaller departments.
+In 1954, Spence secured the role of Planning Consultant; his first consultancy role in higher education and prior to his widely known work at Sussex.
+His main responsibility was to create and develop an architectural plan for 50 years of institutional growth.
+For his scheme to work, everything except the houses on the west side were demolished.
+These became exempt as Spence saw these as the most interesting and could also house smaller departments.

 1